lwindolf/rss-scraping/README.md

 ## Examples

+In the `examples` folder provides a few scripts that illustrate how to write a scraper in different scripting languages.

 ## 3rd party OSS scrapers

 This is a list of simple scripts you can run yourself locally (or in the cloud).